Vyral/nick-shivers/_posts/2019-09-30-southwest-washingtonportland-market-update-for-september-2019.md

 {% include pullquote.html %}

 Moving up to our neighbors to the north in Clark County, we saw that the number of closed sales dropped by 1.2% over the year.
-For the month of September specifically, closed sales are down 5%.
+For September specifically, closed sales are down 5%.

 Clark County did experience a bit more appreciation than we did here in Oregon—homes there had a 3.1% rate of appreciation.
 The average sales price is roughly around $405,000.